 Why You Should Not Use Ivermectin to Treat or Prevent COVID-19

-This post is an excerpt of the FDA’s Consumer Updates page titled “Why You Should Not Use Ivermectin to Treat or Prevent COVID-19 from September 3, 2021.
+This post below is an excerpt of the FDA’s Consumer Updates page titled “Why You Should Not Use Ivermectin to Treat or Prevent COVID-19 from September 3, 2021.

 Here’s What You Need to Know about Ivermectin